Regulator revises proposed rule on muni bond pricing disclosure

-The Municipal Securities Rulemaking Board asked for comment on a proposal that would require bond dealers to disclose on customer trade confirmations the dealer “mark-up” - how much more than market price a customer pays to buy muni bonds or how much less to sell them.
+The Municipal Securities Rulemaking Board asked for comment on a proposal that would require bond dealers to disclose on customer trade confirmations the dealer “mark-up” - how much more a customer pays to buy muni bonds or how much less to sell them than a dealer realized for the same trade within two hours of the customer transaction.

 The contraction from a full day to the two-hour limit aims to ensure that dealers are not taking unnecessary risk in warehousing bonds for which they deserve to be paid.
 The MSRB proposal notes that since dealers are already required to ensure that their mark-ups on trades from their inventory are fair and reasonable, they should already have systems for mark-up monitoring.

-Unlike the original proposal, which would have required disclosure only on bond trades valued at $100,000 par amount or less, the revised one would apply to trades for all retail accounts.
+Like the original proposal, the revised one would require pricing disclosure only on bond trades valued at $100,000 par amount or less.

 In addition to substituting a mark-up for a reference price, the revised rule would require dealers to print the time of trade execution to the nearest minute so that customers could check the prevailing market price on systems such as the MSRB’s EMMA database.
 Dealers also would have to print a hyperlink and URL address to the Security Details page for the customer’s security on EMMA.